MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgKeepCommunicationCallAlive.md

 Attempting to send a request to a call that has already ended will result in a 404 Not-Found error.
 The resources related to the call should be cleaned up on the application side.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaKeepCommunicationCallAlive](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaKeepCommunicationCallAlive?view=graph-powershell-beta)

 ## SYNTAX